ether/ep_spellcheck/README.md

 # ep_spell check

 Toggle on/off 'SpellCheck' option in Settings.
-Uses your native browser spellchecker
+Uses your native browser spellchecker.

-## Set page view off as default
+## Set spellchecker on as default

+Spellchecker is off as default.
+To turn it on as default:

 1. Open `settings.json`
 2. Append:
-   `ep_spellcheck_default : false`
+   `"ep_spellcheck_default": true`

 ## TODO